ucla-biostats-285/ucla-biostats-285.github.io/syllabus/syllabus.md

 ### Grading

-Grades will be based on the homework (50%) and final phylogenetic analysis project (50%).
+Grades will be based on the homework (50%) and final project (50%).

 ### Project

 A Final Project consists of either (1) the replication of results and comparison between two or more methods encountered in the course, (2) the development and successful application of a prototype method inspired by course content or (3) the replication of results and comparison between two or more methods to be agreed upon between student and instructor.
-One page project proposals are due 5/13 by 5PM via email (PDF).
+One page project proposals are due 5/12 by 5PM via email (PDF).
 Statistical code and project manuscript (max.
-10 typed pages) must be submitted to me via email (PDF) by the final day of instruction (6/3) by 5PM.
+10 typed pages) must be submitted to me via email (PDF) by the final day of instruction (6/2) by 5PM.

 ### Attendance